DAREUK/tre-federation/GROUP_CHARTER.md

 areas.

 ## The HOW
+"We reject: kings, presidents, and voting.
+We believe in: rough consensus and running code."

 ### Participation/Collaboration:
 The group welcomes participants from service builders, research users, information governance professionals and data custodians from across the landscape.